ellieturno/CV/README.md

-## Your Name
+## Ellie Turnock

-A sentence about who and what you are.
+An enthusiastic, creative and highly motivated Developer in-training.
+Currently looking for opportunities where I can apply

  Then a sentence about what you've achieved.
 And then a sentence about what you're looking for: what you would ideally be doing, with whom and in what environment.

 ## Skills

+####

-#### This Skill
+#### Leadership

 Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.